-We are a niche travel agent and tour operator specialising in unforgettable holidays to the world’s most exciting continent – Africa.
-As the sister company to the well-established Grown-up Travel Guide blog, we draw upon a huge network of industry contacts built up over many years.
-We have already sought out the very best suppliers so you don’t have to.
+I am not a travel agent.
+I’m a travel designer and I draw upon a huge network of industry contacts built up over many, many years.
+I have already sought out the very best suppliers so you don’t have to.

 Once upon a time, there was a British guy called Andy.